chef/chef-web-docs/chef_master/source/server_backup_restore.rst

 =====================================================
 Use the following commands for managing backups of Chef server data and for restoring those backups.

-.. note :: As of Chef Version 12.10 backups created with the ``chef-server-ctl backup`` command cannot be restored.
+.. note :: Starting in Chef server 12.10.0, a bug in the ``backup`` command produced backups that did not include the configuration data in the resulting tarball.
+This bug is now resolved.
+We recommend taking a new backup after upgrading to 12.12.0.

 backup
 -----------------------------------------------------